vincent6767/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

+I'm assuming uptime as the amount of time that a service was available to respond to a request.
+With that definition in mind, here is what I feel 3 SLIs that we need to track.

+1. Latency — The time taken to serve a request
+2. Traffic — The amount of stress on a system from demand
+3. Errors — The number of requests that are failing

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

+1. Traffic - The number of successful HTTP requests / minute

+    * The number of successful (2xx or 4xx) HTTP requests processed / minute shows the service are able to serve requests.

+2. Latency - The average time taken to serve requests / minute under 2 minutes
+    * The metric helps to understand how fast the service serve requests.
+If it's over 5 minutes, then it might indicates issues that potentially could affect the uptime.

+3. Errors - The number of 500 errors returned / minute

+    * 500 errors shows processed are failed to be processed and impacts the uptime of our service.
+The metric helps us to spot the 500 error trends so we could act as fast as possible.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

+* You can see the dashboard in the file: **answer-img/final-dashboard.png**